meshplay/meshplay/docs/pages/guides/tutorials/wordpress-mysql-persistentvolume.md

 #### Conclusion

 Congratulations!
-You’ve successfully completed the tutorial on deploying a WordPress site and MySQL database with Persistent Volumes using Meshery Playground.
-This hands-on experience should have given you valuable insights into importing manifest files, visualizing resources, creating persistent volumes, and managing deployments in Meshery Playground.
+You’ve successfully completed the tutorial on deploying a WordPress site and MySQL database with Persistent Volumes using Meshplay Playground.
+This hands-on experience should have given you valuable insights into importing manifest files, visualizing resources, creating persistent volumes, and managing deployments in Meshplay Playground.